 1) Misalignment

-Misalignment is one of the most famous causes of a cambelt failure.
+Misalignment is one of the most famous causes of a faulty timing belt.
 Tensile failure or uneven tooth wear may cause of misalignment.

-As the alignment of the timing pulley and shaft disturbs, the timing belt badly damages or breaks.
+As the alignment between the timing pulley and shaft is disturbed, it may damage your timing belt badly.
 The proper alignment of the timing pulleys and shaft increases the service life of the belt.

 Solution: Regularly inspect the alignment of your vehicle shaft and timing pulleys and ensure their proper alignment.
 The proper alignment prevents you from an expansive repair.